JSabadin/EmbeddedSys-C-Labs/README.md

 ## Exercises

 ### 1. noSync Image Operations
-This exercise focuses on implementing non-synchronous image processing operations, resembling FIFO buffer characteristics.
+This exercise focuses on implementing non-synchronous image processing operations.
 It demonstrates the consequeces of when the synchronization between processes such as capturing, updating, and displaying images is not used.

 ### 2. FIFO Image Capture, Update, and Display
 This exercise uses a FIFO buffer to manage image data, demonstrating capture, update, and display functionalities in an embedded context.